cabalamat/frambozenapp/doc/bzdatetime.md

 then after the date part, the separators can be any non-digit characters.

-This means that in this code:
+Example.
+In this code:
 ```py
 bzdt1 = BzDateTime("2017-11-28T13:45:07")
 bzdt2 = BzDateTime("2017-11-28 hello world 13 45 07")
 ```

-That `bzdt1` and bzdt2` will have the same value.
+then `bzdt1` and `bzdt2` will have the same value.

 ## Methods for conversion to different formats